Have you ever watched a dog lolling around in a field and wondered, “Why do dogs roll in grass every chance they get?”

-Another reason may be that the dog is using the smell to convey information to other dogs in his family group.
+Another reason why a dog rolls in poop may be that the dog is using the smell to convey information to other dogs in his family group.

 Wolves have been observed doing this, and tend to aim their face and neck at the stinky stuff, just like my Tess.

 However, researchers still don’t know for certain all the reasons why even a wild dog, such as a wolf, rolls in smelly stuff.
 One suggestion is that they do this to make themselves more attractive to others in the pack!

 For a dog, changing his body scent may be especially desirable if he has been given a bath or been laying in a scent that he doesn’t like very much.